Why should you visit the West End in the summer?

 You’ll be able to watch a London premiere

 As well as the long-running productions across the West End, plenty of London’s playhouses will be home to brand new shows that will be staged in London for the first time this summer.
-David Morrissey and Lesley Sharp star in Jack Thorne’s the end of history… receiving its world premiere at the Royal Court, while the Pulitzer Prize-winning Sweat transports audiences to working-class America at the Gielgud Theatre.
-If you’re looking to see a Broadway transfer, there’s plenty to choose from too, with two-time Tony Award-winning The Bridges of Madison County at the Menier Chocolate Factory and the songs of Gloria Estefan at On Your Feet!
+David Morrissey and Lesley Sharp star in Jack Thorne’s the end of history… receiving its world premiere at the Royal Court, as well as Broadway transfers including The Bridges of Madison County at the Menier Chocolate Factory and the songs of Gloria Estefan at On Your Feet!
 With over 40 venues open in central London throughout the summer, you’re spoilt for choice with the variety of shows on offer.

 See your favourite stars on stage

 Across London’s theatres, theatregoers will be able to see a host of stars across stage and screen take to the West End, guaranteed to please audiences of all ages.
-Matthew Broderick makes his London stage debut in The Starry Messenger, while a line-up of famous faces returning to the stage, including John Malkovich in Bitter Wheat, Clive Owen in The Night of the Iguana and Jason Donovan in Joseph and the Amazing Technicolor Dreamcoat.
+A line-up of famous faces return to the stage, including John Malkovich in Bitter Wheat and Clive Owen in The Night of the Iguana.
 If you’re looking to see your favourite celebrities this summer, there’s nowhere better than the West End.

 Stay entertained all day long

 Whatever time of day, there’s always something to do in the West End.
 Keep little ones entertained throughout the week with family-friendly shows including Horrible Histories and Peter Pan, as well as afternoon performances of shows taking place every day in the summer holidays.
 There’s also plenty to do if you’re making last minute plans too.
 With our last minute availability guide, you’ll be able to purchase tickets just before the curtain rises, making sure you’ve always got something to do in a city that never sleeps.

 You’ll be walking past historical landmarks